vnguyen12/Hands-on-ML-Book/Project2-AmesHousing/README.md

 * There are 79 explanatory features, with a mix of categorical and numerical features
 * Categorical features:
-  * Nominal: simple labels with no ordering/implied sequence, ie. 'Neighborhood' has values ['CollgCr', 'OldTown', 'Gilbert'etc.]
+  * Nominal: simple labels with no ordering/implied sequence, ie. 'Neighborhood' has values ['CollgCr', 'OldTown', 'Gilbert', etc.]
   * Ordinal: categorical data that have ordering, ie. scale ['Excellent', 'Good', 'Fair' 'Poor']
 * Numerical features:
   * Ordinal: numerical scales that has ordering, ie. 'OverallQual' has values ranging from 1-10